 The tactical is always impressive.
 The museum grounds are perfect for a photographic interpretation of WWII in France.

 Visitors to the tactical battle get an up-close-and-personal view of the action.
-The museum grounds offers an excellent view of the action where the crowd may actually feel the concussive shock of the small arms fire.
+The crowd may actually feel the concussive shock of the small arms fire.

 Medic Pete Michel of Jackson, NJ is one of the busiest interpreters in the field.

 The tactical ends with the surrender of the Germans.

-In the style of a 1940's Servicemans Canteen, we present "Letters from Home" an Andrews Sisters style tribute.
+In the style of a 1940's Servicemans Canteen, we present "Letters from Home", an Andrews Sisters tribute.